mattbaya/501c3PO/README.md

-# WordPress Membership Management System
+# 501c3PO - The Nonprofit Droid You're Looking For

-A comprehensive WordPress plugin for managing organizational memberships with modular features.
+A comprehensive WordPress plugin for managing nonprofit organizations with modular features.
+May the force be with your fundraising!

 ## Features